yanmingsohu/zPlayableGameBoy/README.md

 This library simulates bit operations, which is another reason for slowness.: `https://github.com/AlberTajuelo/bitop-lua`

-Anyway, I don't want to touch this code anymore, so I put it on github so anyone can do whatever they want: `https://github.com/yanmingsohu/zPlayableGameBoy`
+Anyway, ~~I don't want to touch this code anymore,~~ so I put it on github so anyone can do whatever they want: `https://github.com/yanmingsohu/zPlayableGameBoy`

+Now I'm trying to rebuild the Lua engine in another project: https://github.com/yanmingsohu/kahlua2

+If you think my work is good, you can support me here: https://www.patreon.com/messycode411